 • Motor Museum of Speed Parry Thomas

-There is every type of food for every type of appetite.
+There is food for every type of appetite.
 Our favourites?
-Lotus’s Stir-Fried Chicken in Black Bean Sauce with a side of Chicken Samosas and for desert a double scooping of Cambrian’s Rolo Ripple ice cream sat on the beach while watching the tide come in.
+Lotus’s Stir-Fried Chicken in Black Bean Sauce with a side of Chicken Samosas and, for desert, a double scoop of Cambrian’s Rolo Ripple ice cream sat on the beach while watching the tide come in.
 There’s nothing quite like it.
-This is subjected to Covid-19 regulations, and we cannot guarantee that these will be open during your visit.
+This is subjected to Covid-19 regulations and we cannot guarantee that these will be open during your visit.